 Denali and Sanofi will jointly develop CNS Products pursuant to a global development plan.
 The Company will be responsible, at its own cost, for conducting Phase 1 and Phase 2 trials for CNS Products in Alzheimer's disease and any activities required to support such clinical trials and specific for Alzheimer's disease.
-Denali is conducting, at Sanofi's cost, a Phase 1b trial for the lead CNS penetrant RIPK1 inhibitor, DNL747, in ALS.
+Denali conducted, at Sanofi's cost, a Phase 1b trial for the initial lead CNS penetrant RIPK1 inhibitor, DNL747, in ALS.
+In June 2020, Denali announced that clinical activities on DNL747 would be paused and efforts focused on the development of the backup preclinical candidate, DNL788.
 Sanofi is responsible, at its cost, for all other Phase 1 and Phase 2 trials for CNS Products, including for multiple sclerosis.
 Sanofi will lead the conduct of all Phase 3 and later stage development trials for CNS Products, with Sanofi and Denali funding 70% and 30% of such costs, respectively.
 Sanofi will also lead the commercialization activities globally for CNS Products, subject to certain options that Denali has to conduct co-commercialization activities with respect to each CNS Product in the United States and China.